marcodpt/minirps/README.md

  - consume any API data and create custom responses with [minijinja](https://github.com/mitsuhiko/minijinja) templates
  - extensively tested with [hurl](https://github.com/Orange-OpenSource/hurl)

-## Motivation 💡
+## 💡 Motivation
-The best way to build servers and adjust to dynamic market demands in my understanding is to apply the Linux philosophy to them.

-Each server or microservice performs a specific and well-defined function.

-So I decided to write a microservice that I can quickly configure to serve files, and orchestrate other services.
+This project is an attempt to adopt the Linux philosophy in building servers.

+The combination of small servers focused on one task scales better and is easier to maintain.

+In the case of Linux, it was necessary to create the shell language and the pipe operator to give full power to this philosophy.

+`minirps` tries to fill this void by being a server focused on solving the specific problem of combining servers.

-## Install 💻
+## 💻 Install
 ```
 cargo install minirps
 ```